 The American steel industry has seen a lot over its illustrious history.
 From its rise following the Civil War, throughout its downfall in the latter half of the 20th century, and now during its current state with new regulations bringing about a trade war within the global market.
-Steel has been the backbone to innovation and the economic growth of our great nation for centuries.
+Steel has been the backbone of innovation and the economic growth of our great nation for centuries.

 The Rise of American Steel

 The production of steel has been around for a long time.
-However, it wasn’t until the 19th century, when technological advances made the production cheaper and the quality of the product much greater, that the manufacturing of steel became a prominent industry.
+However, it wasn’t until the 19th century, when technological advances made production cheaper and the quality of the product much greater, that the manufacturing of stainless steel material became a prominent industry.
 In America, rich deposits of iron ore around Lake Superior and abundant coal in Pennsylvania allowed for the Midwest to become a hotbed for American manufacturing.

-Between 1880 and the turn of the century, American steel production grew from 1.25 million tons of steel a year to more than 10 million tons.
-And by 1910, America was producing 24 million tons per year1 - far more than any other country in the world.
+Between 1880 and the turn of the century, American steel production grew from 1.25 million tons of stainless steel sheets a year to more than 10 million tons.
+And by 1910, America was producing 24 million tons per year - far more than any other country in the world.
 With the help of major technological advances from the minds of a few great inventors, steel helped fuel the accelerated growth of American cities, railroads, bridges, and factories.

-Following WWII the American Steel industry continued to grow at a rapid pace.
+Following WWII, the American steel industry continued to grow at a rapid pace.
 No industry in the world was more influential or powerful.
-The world had been devastated by war and the demand for steel was greater than it had ever been.
+The world had been devastated by war, and the demand for steel was greater than it had ever been.
 Foreign mills had been destroyed by bombings, and while cities across Europe and Asia were rebuilding, cities across the U.S. were continuing to grow steadily.

 We were producing steel like never before, and by 1940 we were producing more than half of the World’s steel.
 Continuing to thrive, the American steel industry employed nearly 700,000 workers through the 1950s2 and reached its peak production in 1969 at roughly 141 million tons of steel.

 These were undoubtedly great times for the steel industry and the nation alike.
-The country was flourishing, the economy booming, and the future of the American Steel Industry looked very promising.
+The country was flourishing, the economy booming, and the future of the American steel industry looked very promising.

 The End of an Era

-Over the course of the 20th century, the international production rate of steel saw nothing but increase.
+Over the course of the 20th century, the international production rate of steel saw nothing but increases.
 In fact, it grew from just 28 million tons a year at the beginning of the century to a staggering 781 million tons by 19991.
-However, while the U.S. helped play a major role in the increase of output over this time period, by the end of the 20th century we were producing less than 6% of the world's steel1.
+However, while the U.S. helped play a major role in the increase of output over this time period, by the end of the 20th century, we were producing less than 6% of the world's steel1.

 What happened to what was once the most powerful industry in the world?

 Foreign competitors that were once in ruin were building new factories and implementing these new technologies.
 This gave them the competitive edge needed to produce at a faster rate with lower costs.
-For many our nation's large mills, the cost of shutting down and converting existing equipment made the transition from the old ways extremely painful.
-Slowly, American factories that were once industry powerhouses went bankrupt and shutdown.
+For many of our nation's large mills, the cost of shutting down and converting existing equipment made the transition from the old ways extremely painful.
+Slowly, American factories that were once industry powerhouses went bankrupt and shut down.

-It was also at this time that the nature of the U.S. economy shifted - moving away from manufacturing goods and becoming more focused on service centered business.
+It was also at this time that the nature of the U.S. economy shifted - moving away from manufacturing goods and becoming more focused on service-centered business.
 Industries like media, tech, and banking helped shift the tide and bring an end to the great era.

 The State of Steel Today

-The American steel industry has been more affected by imports than just about any other in the country.
-Moving into the 21st century, our country was reliant on imports to provide us with the steel we needed.
+The American steel market has been more affected by imports than just about any other in the country.
+Moving into the 21st century, our country was reliant on imports to provide us with the stainless steel material we needed.
 In fact, we became the largest steel importer in the world1, while only producing a small percentage of the overall steel output.
 Our role reversal from ‘biggest exporter’ to ‘biggest importer’ is a simple illustration of how quickly the world economy was evolving.

 A Glimpse Into the Future

 Steel has been around for a long time.
 However, more than 75% of the types of steel we use today were developed just over the last two decades3.
 The process is now far less driven by labor and more dependent upon technology.
-It is technology that has fueled these major advancements within the industry.
+It is the technology that has fueled these major advancements within the industry.
 We have made incredible strides in reducing the amount of energy required for production.
-Since 1990 the industry has seen a reduction in energy usage of 32 percent and a 37 percent reduction in greenhouse gas emissions.
+Since 1990, the industry has seen a reduction in energy usage of 32 percent and a 37 percent reduction in greenhouse gas emissions.
 Safety has also been greatly improved thanks to technological advancements.

 Steel is an amazing, multifaceted material that people use every day, often without even considering its importance.
 For your entertainment and enlightenment, we have put together a free guide: 12 Impressive and Intriguing Facts About Stainless Steel!